stonepros/stone/doc/dev/cache-pool.rst

  ceph osd pool set foo-hot target_max_bytes 1000000000000  # 1 TB
  ceph osd pool set foo-hot target_max_objects 1000000       # 1 million objects

-Note that if both limits are specified, Ceph will begin flushing or evicting when either threshold is triggered.
+Note that if both limits are specified, Stone will begin flushing or evicting when either threshold is triggered.

 Other tunables